-The Detroit Symphony Orchestra (DSO) and the FCA Foundation, the charitable arm of North American automaker FCA US LLC, announced an expansion of their partnership this fall that aims to honor U.S. service members, veterans, and their families.
-The DSO and the FCA Foundation first began a partnership in 2017, and the 2018-2019 Season of the DSO’s Classical and PNC Pops Series will see the collaboration grow to reach more people, including those who have served their country.
+The Detroit Symphony Orchestra and the FCA Foundation, the charitable arm of North American automaker FCA US LLC, announced an expansion of their partnership this fall that aims to honor U.S. service members, veterans, and their families.
+The DSO and the FCA Foundation first began a partnership in 2017, and the 2019-2020 Season of the DSO’s Classical and PNC Pops Series will see the collaboration grow to reach more people, including those who have served their country.

 “The FCA Foundation is pleased to collaborate with the DSO in an effort to recognize the contributions of our service members, veterans and their families,” said Shane Karr, Head of External Affairs, FCA – North America and President, FCA Foundation.
 “Without a doubt, it’s their sacrifices that make the freedoms we all enjoy possible, and for this we are forever grateful.”

 U.S. Veteran David says he finds the music therapeutic: "It is a relaxing break from every day monotony.
-Today the conductor acknowledged the veterans in the audience before the performance.
+The conductor acknowledged the veterans in the audience before the performance.
 It made me feel relevant in the world again.
 It's great that the DSO invited us and I hope to come back again."

 U.S. service members, veterans, and their families can access discounted tickets to 36 DSO concerts throughout the season –nearly double the number of eligible concerts offered last year and more than triple the number offered in the partnership’s inception in 2017.
 The FCA Foundation’s support will also enable DSO musicians to visit Midtown Detroit’s John D. Dingell V.A.
 Medical Center to perform free concerts for patients, visitors, and staff.